-Wolf Eyes Chinese Dogwood Cornus kousa 'Wolf Eyes'
+Chinese Dogwood Cornus kousa 'var. chinensis'

-Height: 15 feet
+Height: 30 feet

-Spread: 15 feet
+Spread: 25 feet

-Sunlight: O
+Sunlight: O •

 Hardiness Zone: 5a

 Other Names: Kousa Dogwood

 Description:

+A lovely shrubby and broad spreading dogwood with large white bracts; late spring blooms last for several weeks; covered in raspberry-like fruit in fall

+Ornamental Features

-A lovely shrubby and broad spreading dogwood with creamy white margined leaves that hold up well in sun or shade; late spring blooms last for several weeks, covered in berries in fall; vigorous and tolerant of most soils except very wet or dry Ornamental Features Wolf Eyes Chinese Dogwood features showy clusters of white flowers with white bracts held atop the branches in late spring.
-It has attractive creamy white-variegated green foliage.
-The pointy leaves are highly ornamental and turn an outstanding brick red in the fall.
+Chinese Dogwood features showy clusters of white flowers with white bracts held atop the branches in late spring.
 It features an abundance of magnificent crimson berries from early to mid fall.
+It has green deciduous foliage.
+The pointy leaves turn an outstanding brick red in the fall.
 The peeling gray bark adds an interesting dimension to the landscape.